arduino/help-center-content/content/About Arduino/My Arduino Account/How-to-enable-the-two-steps-authentication-on-your-Arduino-account.md

    ![Security section highlighted in the profile page](img/Profile_Security.png)

-2. In the window, you will be shown a QR code to be sed to configure your account log-in in your authentication app.
+2. In the window, you will be shown a QR code for configuring your account with an authenticator app.

    ![QR code for configuration of Authenticator app](img/2FA_QRcode.png)